awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc-connection.md

   The class name for this driver is `com.amazon.redshift.jdbc4.Driver`\.

-Then download and review the [Amazon Redshift JDBC Driver License Agreement](https://s3.amazonaws.com/redshift-downloads/drivers/Amazon+Redshift+JDBC+Driver+License+Agreement.pdf)\.
+Then download and review the [Amazon Redshift ODBC and JDBC Driver License Agreement](https://s3.amazonaws.com/redshift-downloads/drivers/Amazon+Redshift+ODBC+and+JDBC+Driver+License+Agreement.pdf)\.

-If your tool requires a specific previous version of a driver, see [Previous JDBC Driver Versions](jdbc-previous-versions.md)\.
+If your tool requires a specific previous version of a driver, see [Use Previous JDBC Driver Versions in Certain Cases](#jdbc-previous-versions)\.

-If you need to distribute these drivers to your customers or other third parties, please send email to *redshift\-pm@amazon\.com* to arrange an appropriate license\.

 ## Obtain the JDBC URL<a name="obtain-jdbc-url"></a>

 Before you can connect to your Amazon Redshift cluster from a SQL client tool, you need to know the JDBC URL of your cluster\.
-The JDBC URL has the following format:
+The JDBC URL has the following format: `jdbc:redshift://endpoint:port/database`\.

-jdbc:redshift://*endpoint*:*port*/*database*

 **Note**
-A JDBC URL specified with the former format of jdbc:postgresql://*endpoint*:*port*/*database* will still work\.
+A JDBC URL specified with the former format of `jdbc:postgresql://endpoint:port/database` still works\.

+The fields of the format shown preceding have the following values\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html)